 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as your child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help keep track of the cancer treatment your child received and develop a survivorship care plan when treatment is completed.

-Some children or young adults continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+Some children or young adults continue to see their oncologist, while others transition back to the care of their pediatrician, primary care doctor, or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your family’s personal preferences.
 Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

 If a doctor who was not directly involved in your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about the specific cancer treatment given are very valuable to the health care professionals who will care for the person with cancer throughout their lifetime.